 The TRM anticipates the effects of changes in efficiency codes and standards on affected measures.
 When these changes take effect, a shift in the baseline is usually required.
 This complicates the measure savings estimation somewhat, and will be handled in future versions of the TRM by describing the choice of and reasoning behind a shifting baseline assumption.
 In this version of the TRM, this applies to CFLs and T5/T8 Linear Fluorescents, Furnaces and Early Replacement Measures.

-CFL and T5/T8 Linear Fluorescents Baseline Assumptions
+CFL and LED Baseline Assumptions

-Specific reductions in savings have been incorporated for CFL measures that relate to the shift in appropriate baseline due to changes in Federal Standards for lighting products.
-Federal legislation (stemming from the Energy Independence and Security Act of 2007) mandates a phase-in process beginning in 2012 for all general-purpose light bulbs between 40W and 100W to be approximately 30% more energy efficient than current incandescent bulbs, in essence beginning the phase-out of the current style, or “standard”, incandescent bulbs.
-In 2012, standard 100W incandescent bulbs will no longer be manufactured, followed by restrictions on standard 75W bulbs in 2013 and 60W and 40W bulbs in 2014.
-The baseline for the CFL measure in the corresponding program years starting June 1 each year will therefore become bulbs (improved or “efficient” incandescent, or halogen) that meet the new standard and have the same lumen equivalency.
+Specific reductions in savings have been incorporated for CFL and LED measures that relate to the shift in appropriate baseline due to changes in Federal Standards for lighting products.
+Federal legislation (stemming from the Energy Independence and Security Act of 2007) mandates a phase-in process that began in 2012 for all general-purpose light bulbs between 40W and 100W to be approximately 30% more energy efficient than current incandescent bulbs, in essence beginning the phase-out of the current style, or “standard”, incandescent bulbs.
+From 2012, standard 100W incandescent bulbs could no longer be manufactured, followed by restrictions on standard 75W bulbs in 2013 and 60W and 40W bulbs in 2014.
+The baseline for the CFL and LED measure in the corresponding program years starting June 1 each year will therefore become bulbs (improved or “efficient” incandescent, or halogen) that meet the new standard and have the same lumen equivalency.
+In addition a backstop provision requires replacement baseline lamps meet 45 lumens/watt from 2020.
 Those products can take several different forms we can envision now and perhaps others we do not yet know about.
 Halogens are one of those possibilities and have been chosen to represent a baseline at that time.
-To account for this shifting baseline, annual savings are reduced within the lifetime of the measure.
-Other lighting measures will also have baseline shifts (for example screw based LED and CFL fixtures) that will result in significant impacts to annual estimated savings in later years.
+To account for this shifting baseline, annual savings are reduced within the lifetime of the measure using a midlife baseline adjustment.
+The magnitude and timing of these adjustments are specified within each measure.

-In July 14, 2012, Federal Standards were enacted that were expected to eliminate T-12s as an option for linear fluorescent fixtures.
-Through v3.0 of the TRM, it was assumed that the T-12 would no longer be baseline for retrofits from 1/1/2016.
-However, due to significant loopholes in the legislation, T-12 compliant product is still freely available and in Illinois T-12s continue to hold a significant share of the existing and replacement lamp market.
-Therefore the timing of the sunsetting of T-12s as a viable baseline was pushed back in v6.0 to 1/1/2019, and will be revisited in future update sessions.

 Early Replacement Baseline Assumptions

 A series of measures have an option to choose an Early Replacement Baseline if the following conditions are met: